+President Dr. John Crouch Jr., M.D.
+Vice President Dr. Laurel Williston, M.D.
+Chairman of the Board Mrs. Vanessa Neal

+Secretary, Treasurer

+Ms. Louise Whitley, R.N.

+Board Member

+Dr. Mitch Duininck, M.D.

+Board Member

+Mr. Andy Murphree, C.P.A.

-President Vice President Chairman of the Board Secretary, Treasurer Board Member Board Member Board Member Dr. John Crouch Jr., M.D.
-Dr. Laurel Williston, M.D.
-Mrs. Vanessa Neal Ms. Louise Whitley Dr. Mitch Duininck, M.D.
-Mr. Andy Murphree Rev. Thomas Boxley We extend a very warm welcome to you and are here to help you in any way we can.
+Board Member Rev. Thomas Boxley

+We extend a very warm welcome to you and are here to help you in any way we can.
 Always remember this is your ministry and you are very important to those you are ministering to in your neighborhood.